jacobp24/bookworm_rec/README.md

 appropriate version requirements.
 Conda needs to be installed before running the next commands.
 Refer to [Conda Installation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) for further instructions.

 Make sure your current directory is set the 'bookworm_rec' folder.
-If it is not please run this from within the `bookworm_rec` directory:
+If it is not please run this code:
 ```bash
 cd bookworm_rec
 ```